Ukrainian State Film Agency: Criticism

-DerzhKino prioritizes funding for so-called patriotic projects.
-To qualify, DerzhKino requires that Ukrainian or Crimean Tatar language account for 90% of a film's total dialogue, in order to counteract the dominance of Russia's state-sponsored patriotic film industry.
+The State Film Agency prioritizes funding for so-called patriotic projects.
+To qualify, the State Film Agency requires that the Ukrainian or Crimean Tatar languages account for 90% of a film's total dialogue, in order to counteract the dominance of Russia's state-sponsored patriotic film industry.
 An article at Radio Free Europe/Radio Liberty reported that "Some have likened the Derzhkino criteria to the sort of censorship that exists in authoritarian countries like Russia".